Real Recipes From Real Home Cooks ®

 How To Make kat's southwest chicken salad

-Spread chicken salad mixture on the toasted bread, and choose a garnish, if you wish.
+Spread the chicken salad mixture on the toasted bread.
+Choose a garnish.
 Try pineapple or peach slices (even better if it's grilled.)
 The sweetness of the fruit will complement and tame the heat from the peppers.
 Avocado is also a tasty garnish.

 ADVERTISEMENT